Tianhang-Cheng/Tianhang-Cheng.github.io/_pages/about.md

 Previously, I graduated from [Zhejiang University](https://en.wikipedia.org/wiki/Zhejiang_University) in 2022 with a B.Eng. degree from the Department of Optical Science and Engineering and CHU KOCHEN Honors College, ranking in the top 5% (GPA:89.3).
 I won a National Scholarship (top 0.2%) in 2018.

-I'm actively applying for a Ph.D. position and internship in computer vision in 2024 Fall!
+I'm actively applying for a Ph.D. position in 2024 Fall!